Home

 The southeast corner wall was built without pride of workmanship, nothing more than mismatched recycled stones.
 Herod would have been very upset that we attribute this wall to him.

-Below is an example of the pattern of a wall built by Herod.
+Below is an example of the pattern of a wall built of Herodian stone properly laid.
 See how the embossing (cut grooves) when put together create a line the length of the wall.
+These are boss stones cut with a groove around the stone so that they create an elegant appearance when placed in rows.
+It is like the signature.

 Southwest corner

 However very few of these stones belong together.
-I would say that whoever built this corner of the Mount didn't seem to care about the groove, but only the height of each stone, for the purpose of stacking to make proper rows.
+I would say that whoever built this corner of the Mount didn't seem to care what it looked like, but only the height of each stone, for the purpose of stacking to make rows.

 The markings on some of these stones are masons marks.
 They tell the builder where to place the stone in a building.
 Whether it be in a corner, or part of a certain arch, etc. One can't help but notice that in the middle of the bottom row the stone with lots of writing on it is upside down, or the two stones on either side of it are upside down.
 You can tell by the large bossing.

-My wildest guess is that some of these stones that have no mark have a mark on the other side, top or bottom.
-My further guess is that these recycled stones could possibly be stones from the Temple building itself.
+My guess is that some of these stones that have no mark have a mark on the other side.
+My wildest guess is that these recycled stones could possibly be stones from the Temple building itself.
 This would explain why none of the Temple Stones have ever been found.
-If they could all be gathered together and the instructions deciphered, the Temple could be rebuilt from them.
 That is just my opinion.

 Those Terraced Compartments of Solomon's Stables are now a Muslim Mosque